zammad/zammad-admin-documentation/system/integrations/checkmk/admin-panel-reference.rst

 Auto-close state
    What ticket state should be applied when “auto-closing” a ticket?

-   (You may choose from the seven built-in ticket states, but if you change this setting from the default, you’ll more likely want to :docs:`define a new ticket state </admin/console.html>` for this purpose.
-This can be especially useful for tracking tickets with :doc:`reports </manage/report-profiles>`.)
+   You can choose from the seven built-in ticket states.
+If these states aren't enough for you, you can
+   :ref:`define a new ticket state <ticket-state-reference>` for this purpose as well.
+This can be especially useful for tracking tickets with :doc:`reports </manage/report-profiles>`.

 .. _checkmk-recent-logs: